agokule/ffmpeg-template/README.md

 ---

 Again, this repo exists purely to help people start developing with FFmpeg.
-Copy it, tweak it, and build something awesome.
+Feel free to copy it, tweak it, and build something awesome!